V3R v1.4 — What's New

 Spot-UV burn-back

 Real spot UV applied over a matte-laminated surface locally re-glosses the area beneath — the varnish "burns back" the matte film and reveals a sharp, mirrored finish exactly where the spot is printed.
-V3R now simulates this faithfully.
-Drop a varnish layer over a matte-laminated job and the matte effect cancels itself underneath the varnish geometry, with a clean falloff at the edges.
+V3R now simulates this faithfully with clean falloff at the edges.

 Each varnish layer carries its own Override matte (burn back) toggle, on by default.
-Turn it off for varnishes that should sit on top of the matte without burning through — a sculptured varnish over matte film, for example, where the goal is texture rather than re-glossing.
+Turn it off for varnishes that should sit on top without burning through.

 How: Per-varnish-layer panel → Override matte (burn back) checkbox.